-When you’re at home with your dog chances are most of you have pulled weird places to try and get a reaction out of them, right?
+When you’re at home with your dog chances are most of you have pulled weird faces to try and get a reaction out of them, right?
 Well, in Oklahoma it’s illegal to ‘make ugly faces at a dog’ because it’s seen as aggravating them, it can even land you a night in a jail cell!

 London, United Kingdom

 Don’t even think about popping your clogs whilst touring the houses of parliament.
 Why?
 Because it’s actually ILLEGAL to die in there!
-It’s due the fact that it counts as a royal palace, so anyone who dies there are entitled to a state funeral… But what’s the worst they’re going to do?
+It’s due to the fact that it counts as a royal palace, so anyone who dies there is entitled to a state funeral… But what’s the worst they’re going to do?
 Kill you?

 Despite being the country that created Sumo Wrestling there’s actually a law against being overweight in Japan!
-Each year Japan’s citizens have to have their waist line’s measured and if it’s over 31 inches for men, or 35 inches for women you’ll get a sharp talking to by a dietician!
+Each year Japan’s citizens have to have their waist line’s measured and if it’s over 31 inches for men or 35 inches for women you’ll get a sharp talking to by a dietician!

 Whereas in many countries chewing gum is considered to be rude or offensive, it’s actually illegal in Singapore, unless it’s medicinal!
 The law was brought in to maintain the country’s top cleanliness standard.
 Who can blame them really?
 We see it all over the streets, under the desks… and there’s really nothing worse than having it on the bottom of your shoe.
 Yuck!

-Don’t forget to switch your flip-flops for sensible shoes whilst in Spain, as it’s against the law to wear flip flops and drive a car over there!
-If you really think about it, it makes sense really… they’re not exactly practical are they?
+Don’t forget to switch your flip-flops for sensible shoes whilst in Spain, as it’s against the law to wear flip-flops and drive a car over there!
+If you really think about it, it makes sense really… they’re not exactly practical, are they?